jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

    - Check that the file is named exactly `AGENTS.md` (case-sensitive)
    :::

-3. Get ready for the development.
-Start a new chat and choose Agent Mode:
+3. Get ready for development.
+Start a new chat choose Agent Mode and send this prompt:
    ```
    Prepare my extension for development:
    1. Check that I am using the correct environment `jupytercon2025`